Great Mosque of Touba

 It is the home of the Mouride Brotherhood, a Sufi order, thus making it important to that order.

 History

 The construction of the great mosque at Touba was conceived in the final years of Ahmad Bamba's life, around 1924–27.
 He also chose it as the location for his tomb.
-Senegal's colonial rulers of the time, the French, agreed the scheme in 1926, albeit after some hesitation.
-Construction was delayed because of the misappropriation of the first round of funds and then, under the direction of Mamadu Mustafâ Mbacke, Bamba's son and successor, proceeded only very slowly.
-In 1932 the foundations were completed; work paused in 1939–1947; and the building was inaugurated in 1963.
+Senegal's French colonial rulers agreed to the scheme in 1926, albeit after some hesitation.
+Construction was delayed because of the misappropriation of the first round of funds and then, under the direction of Mamadu Mustafâ Mbacke, Bamba's son and successor, proceeded very slowly.
+In 1932, the foundations were completed; work paused in 1939–1947; and the building was inaugurated in 1963.
 Mamadu Mustafâ was also entombed there.